mori-b/aioconnectors/README.md

 For this purpose, you can also call programmatically the ConnectorManager.delete_client\_certificate method.
 You shouldn't need to modify the certificates, however there is a way to tweak the certificates template : run create\_certificates once, then modify certificates/server/csr\_details\_template.conf according to your needs (without setting the Organization field), delete other directories under certificates and run create\_certificates again.
+On server side, you can store manually additional default certificates (with thei symlink), they must be called defaultN where N is an integer.
 -Other options :
 ssl\_allow\_all and use\_token enabled : this is a similar approach but instead of generating a certificate per client, the server generates a token per client.
 This approach is simpler and probably more scalable.
 Note that you can also delete the token on the fly by calling delete\_client\_token.
 You can combine ssl\_allow\_all with token\_verify\_peer\_cert and token\_client\_send\_cert (on client) : in order to authenticate the default certificate only.
 On client side the token\_verify\_peer\_cert can also be the path of custom server public certificate.